rsm-jeg031/Hackathon-2023-Team-3dPy/README.md

 ## Overview 📝

 This repository contains the work of Team 3dPy, for the Sony PlayStation Hackathon.
 Our project focuses on performing sentiment analysis on PlayStation blog posts and social media content surrounding game launches.
 The data used in this project is publicly available and generally complies with all relevant web scraping guidelines and robots.txt files.
+Also, this was fun 😄.
+Not breaking any laws here 🚓

 ### Project Objective 🎯